UW-GAC/dbgaptools/README.md

 This package assists in creating dataset (DS) and data dictionary (DD) files required for dbGaP submission: sample-subject mapping, sample attributes, and subject consent files.
 Checks proceed based on [dbGaP Submission Guidelines](https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/GetPdf.cgi?document_name=HowToSubmit.pdf).
 Additionally, pedigree and phenotype files can be checked for presence of expected subjects.

+This package was developed in the context of dbGaP file preparation for the [TOPMed Whole Genome Sequencing Program](www.nhlbiwgs.org) and therefore includes some TOPMed-oriented functionality.

 ## Installation

 You can install dbgaptools from github with: